What is the difference between SOCKS and HTTP/HTTPS proxies?

 Lesen Sie auch

-Can I use your proxies for emailing?
+Can I use your proxies on footsites?